Need pest help? Save $50 on your first recurring service today with code GET50

 Understanding Huntsman Spiders

-Huntsman spiders are very large, long-legged and one of the largest species of spiders in the U.S. When fully grown, their leg span is approximately 5-6 inches.
+Huntsman spiders are very large, long-legged, and one of the largest species of spiders in the U.S. When fully grown, their leg span is approximately 5-6 inches.
 The huntsman’s long legs, unlike most spiders, spread out forward and laterally in a crab-like fashion - therefore the common name giant crab spider.
-Do huntsman spiders look like tarantulas?
-No, since tarantulas have much more hair on their legs and other body parts than huntsman spiders.
-Huntsman spiders vary in color, but the upper part of their body is generally brown or grey.

 The flattened body of huntsman spiders enables this large spider to fit into surprisingly small cracks and crevices.
 This ability, along with the huntsman spider’s adaptability to places such as inside houses, barns, garages, sheds and under boards or debris on the ground helps identify places they may be found.
 Being cold-sensitive, these spiders cannot exist outdoors in areas with freezing winter temperatures, so inside homes they may be found under furniture or cabinets, behind wall hangings, and in closets.